Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Testing Framework Results

 \subsection{Generalizability Analysis}

-To examine if our evaluation can generalize to other datasets, we next test how effective our evasion attack is on Windows Portable Executable (WinPE) files.
+To examine whether our testing framework can generalize to other operating systems, we next conduct testing on Windows Portable Executable (WinPE) files.

-\textbf{WinPE.} The Portable Executable (PE) format is the standard file format for executables, object code, and Dynamic Link Libraries (DLLs) used in 32- and 64-bit versions of the Windows operating systems.
-Specifically, a WinPE binary involves five parts: \begin{itemize}[leftmargin=*] \item \textbf{DOS Header} is a legacy header from the DOS era to maintain compatibility with legacy Windows systems. \item \textbf{PE Header} involves general information including the target architecture, number of sections and symbols, timestamp, and the header size. \item \textbf{Optional Header} contains detailed information required by the system to load, such as the entry-point address, \texttt{dll} characteristics, size of file, and version information. \item \textbf{Section Table} is a list of section headers storing the section name, address, relocations, and other general information. \item \textbf{Sections} contains contiguous chunks of bytes hosting the real content of the executable.
-For example, \texttt{.text} stores the code, \texttt{.data} stores global variables, and \texttt{.rdata} stores read-only constants and counting. \end{itemize}

 We use SOREL-20M~\cite{harang2020sorel20m} as the WinPE dataset in our experiment.
 SOREL-20M is a representative public dataset of malicious and benign WinPE samples used for malware classification, consisting of 2,381-dimensional feature vectors extracted from 9,470,626 benign and 9,919,251 malicious samples, as well as corresponding malicious binaries.
 It leverages the feature extraction function from Ember~\cite{anderson2018ember}.
-We randomly choose 10,000 benign and 10,000 malicious samples to train LGBM, SVM, RF, and DNN.
+We randomly choose 10,000 benign and 10,000 malicious samples to train detectors with LGBM, SVM, RF, and DNN models.

-\textbf{Feature manipulation.} Previous work~\cite{alinabackdoor} shows that only 17 features can be modified directly and indirectly to preserve the functionality of WinPE binaries.
-Hence, we leverage LIEF~\cite{LIEF} to extract features, and pefile~\cite{pefile} to apply feature manipulation on the WinPE binaries.
+\textbf{Feature manipulation.~} In a WinPE file, many of the features are derived from the same underlying structures, potentially leading to contradictory that cannot be manipulated concurrently.
+For instance, each addition of a writable section, the overall section count inevitably rises.
+Previous work~\cite{alinabackdoor} shows that only 17 features can be modified directly and indirectly to preserve the functionality of WinPE binaries.
+The pilot experiment on WinPE dataset suggests that we should choose $N$ as 17.
+We leverage LIEF~\cite{LIEF} to extract features, and pefile~\cite{pefile} to apply feature manipulation on the WinPE binaries.